altwalker/altwalker/README.md

     using the `Reporter`.

-There are two way to run your tests:
+There are two ways to run your tests:

 * __Online Mode__ (using the Online Planner): Generate one step and then execute the step, until the path is complete.